-Stage 2: Delivery and assessment aims to consolidate the knowledge and skills developed in stage 1.
-Students are encouraged to evaluate the positive and negative impact of training, performance and rehabilitation on the animal.
-In stage 2, students continue to apply their knowledge and understanding through evidence-based learning, application into practice and exposure to a range of quest speakers, from businesses, animal training organisations, animal performance bodies and rehabilitation organisations.
+Stage 2: Delivery aims to consolidate the knowledge and skills developed in stage 1.
+Students are encouraged to evaluate the positive and negative impact of training, performance and rehabilitation on the dog.
+In stage 2, students continue to apply their knowledge and understanding through evidence-based learning, application into practice and exposure to a range of guest speakers, from businesses, animal training organisations, animal performance bodies and rehabilitation organisations.
 At this stage students are assessed via oral examination for some modules enabling them to verbally defend their choice of training approaches and performance analysis to mimic industry expectations and develop their analysis and evaluation skills.
 Students are also required to produce a coursework portfolio showcasing their specialist knowledge and practical training skills to help them in their future career choice.
-Optional modules allow students to tailor and build their specialist knowledge and begin to focus on their chosen career path, with choices to include application of training, performance and rehabilitation on animals.
+Optional modules allow students to tailor and build their specialist knowledge and begin to focus on their chosen career path, with choices to include application of training, performance and rehabilitation on dogs.
 Delivery will encourage students to develop their autonomy, engage in reflection and will reinforce the competencies developed in stage 1.
-Optional modules utilise similar forms of assessment to core modules (e.g., oral examinations) allowing students to further consolidate their industry relevant skills.
-Integrated Placement Year (optional): Students have the opportunity to further develop their employability and can experience different methods used within training, performance and rehabilitation in either a regional, national or an international environment.
+Optional modules utilise similar forms of assessment to core modules (e.g., oral examinations) allowing student to further consolidate their industry relevant skills.